 Nestled in the hills just south of Greene County, Woodstock was founded in 1787 but became well known in the 1960s when the Woodstock Music Festival was in the early stages of being hatched.
 The actual festival ended up being held in Bethel, NY, almost 60 miles away in Sullivan County though.

+If you're looking for outdoor adventure, a hike up Overlook Mountain will not disappoint.
 Whether it’s the vibrant spirit of the town, the mountain views, hiking trails or swimming holes that bring you to the area, there is always comfort in knowing that peace and love have become not just a slogan but a way of life here.